w3f/research/docs/polkadot/XCMP.md

 ## Assumptions

 A receiving parachain acts on messages in order of the relay chain block that includes the header of the parablocks that iniated that message.
 If multiple sending parachains have sent a receiving parachain messages in the same relay chain block then the order of messages that the receiving para will act on is according to a rule such as increasing parachain id, or alternatively a deterministic shuffle based the relay chain block number.
 It is reasonable to assume that a parachain can act on at least all messages sent by another single parachain in a single parablock.
 Hence, we can always assume once a receiving parachain has acted on a parablock in the relay chain it has acted on all messages associated to that parablock.
-Thus there is well-defined *watermark=(relay chain block number, paraid)* that indicates the last parachain block whose messages the receiving para has acted on.
+Thus there is well-defined *watermark=(relay chain block number, paraid)* that indicates the last parablock whose messages the receiving para has acted on.

 The parablock's watermark should be in the parachain header that goes into a relay chain block and the last watermark needs to be stored in the relay chain state associated with the para.